necrobious/tower-sessions-dynamodb-store/README.md

 ## Usage

-Setting a `DynamoDBSessionStore` requires two parameters:
+Setting a `DynamoDBStore` requires two parameters:
  - An `aws_sdk_dynamodb::Client` instance, for connecting to the AWS DynamoDB service.
  - A `DynamoDBStoreProps` instance, to tell the Session Store where in dynamo to find/save things.